Code-Institute-Submissions/gameshow-m1/README.md

 ### Code

-* [Bootstrap 4.1](https://getbootstrap.com/docs/4.1/getting-started/introduction/):  Bootstrap library used throughout the project to make site responsive using the Bootstrap Grid System.
-Modal/Button/Table design are also used from this library and are documented as such.
+* [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/):  Bootstrap library used throughout the project to make site responsive using the Bootstrap Grid System.
+Modal / Button / Table / Form design are also used from this library and are documented as such above.

-* Responsive table design sourced from the following [link](https://stackoverflow.com/questions/38208901/bootstrap-table-hide-column-in-mobile-view)
+* Responsive table design sourced from the following [link](https://stackoverflow.com/questions/38208901/bootstrap-table-hide-column-in-mobile-view).

-* Text no-wrapping in table sourced from the following [link](https://www.geeksforgeeks.org/how-to-prevent-text-in-a-table-cell-from-wrapping-using-css/)
+* Text no-wrapping in table sourced from the following [link](https://www.geeksforgeeks.org/how-to-prevent-text-in-a-table-cell-from-wrapping-using-css/).

-* Support for creating the ReadMe file linked table of content: [here](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents) and [here](https://www.setcorrect.com/portfolio/work11/)
+* Support for creating the ReadMe file linked table of content: [here](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents) and [here](https://www.setcorrect.com/portfolio/work11/).

 ### Acknowledgements